snavaes/nlgids.london/md/specials/happen.en.md

 # Pubfood Tour

-<span class="lead">Learn about history while eating pubfood?</span>
+<span class="lead">Learn about history while eating pub food?</span>

-Leuke authentieke pubs weg van de massa maar in hartje Londen.
-City of Westminster?
-Laat me weten waar je meer van wilt weten.
-Minimaal 4 deelnemers. laat [me](mailto:ans@nlgids.london) weten wat je in gedachten hebt dan ga ik er achter aan en maak ik een prijsopgave.
+Want to taste real British pub food and find out more about London's history?
+I will show you nice pubs away from the masses but still in central London.
+Let me know where you are interested in and I design a tour that suits you.

 Minimum of 4 partipants.